 Recalling the Character of God…Again (Psalm 103:8-10)

-The Lord is merciful and gracious, slow to anger and abounding in steadfast love. ⁹He will not always chide, nor will he keep his anger forever. ¹⁰He does not deal with us according to our sins, nor repay us according to our iniquities. —Psalm 103:8-10
+The LORD is merciful and gracious, slow to anger and abounding in steadfast love. ⁹He will not always chide, nor will he keep his anger forever. ¹⁰He does not deal with us according to our sins, nor repay us according to our iniquities. —Psalm 103:8-10

-As any parent will readily acknowledge, it is often necessary to repeat the same thing to children many times over in order for the message to sink in.
-By repeating the same message over multiple times, the goal is to communicate how important it is to listen to what is being said.
+As any parent will readily acknowledge, it is often necessary to repeat the same thing to children many times over for the message to sink in.
+By repeating the same message multiple times, the goal is to communicate how important it is to listen to what is being said.

 But why are the words of verse 8 so important to the message of this psalm, and to the Bible as a whole?